 Myanmar Junta’s Airstrike Forces more than 500 Villagers to Flee to India

-Myanmar junta’s aerial assault on the Arakan Army (AA) in Chin State’s Paletwa Township have forced more than 500 villagers to flee to the India’s side of Mizoram State.
+Myanmar junta’s aerial assault on the Arakan Army (AA) in Chin State’s Paletwa Township has forced more than 500 villagers to flee to India’s side of Mizoram State.

 “We dare not stay in the village.
 It was terrifying.
 Junta’s aerial bombs landed near our village.
 We had to flee our homes,” said a villager.

 All Meik-wah villagers fled their homes.
-Most of them crossed Indo-Burma border and entered into Mizoram State.
+Most of them crossed the Indo-Burma border and entered Mizoram State.

 Local news outlets in Mizoram reported that over 560 refugees from Myanmar arrived in four villages in Lawngtlai District on September 2.